 Sadly, this isn’t even the extent of the evils of streaming.
 Of course, companies like Spotify are

-in it to make money, and judging by the way their business is structured, it’s clear that the artistsaren’t a priority, but some actions by streaming companies have shown this to an extreme.
-Ever
+in it to make money, and judging by the way their business is structured, it’s clear that the artists

 since Metallica’s run with Napster, lawsuits between artists and online music streaming services